fangya9072/test/README.md

     $nano index.js

+It will lead you to an editor where you can edit your code.
 Once the revisions are completed, just re-run the code.

     $node index.js